dojo/widgets/README.md

 #### Watching widget example code

-Running `grunt dev` each time you wish to view a small change can be tedious, instead to have your files watched run:
+Running `npm run build` each time you wish to view a small change can be tedious, instead to have your files watched run:

 ```
 tsc -w